-The Marine Accident Investigation Branch investigates marine accidents involving UK vessels worldwide and all vessels in UK territorial waters.
+The MAIB investigates marine accidents involving UK vessels worldwide and all vessels in UK territorial waters.

 Our job is to help prevent further avoidable accidents from occurring, not to establish blame or liability.

-In 2013 the Marine Accident Investigation Branch received 1336 reports of accidents of all types and severity which led to 33 separate investigations being launched.
+Marine Accident Investigation Branch receives between 1500 and 1800 reports of accidents of all types and severity each year.
+On average this leads to 30 separate investigations being launched.